martinholecekmax/graphql-server-api/README.md

 npm install
 ```

-> **Note**
-> Nodemon is used for development.
+**Note:** Nodemon is used for development.
 If you don't have it installed globally, you can install it with following command:

 ```bash
 npm install -g nodemon